SPIRE

 • Tell me about the educational delivery model.

-SPIRE’s learning environment balances academic and athletic training and development within facilities and programs that nurture personal growth and stimulate the desire to challenge oneself.
-And all of this is done while helping individuals identify and experience professions and career development opportunities that better prepare them for all of life’s journey.
+SPIRE’s learning environment balances academic and athletic training and development that nurture personal growth and stimulate the desire to challenge oneself.

 • What does a day look like?